 Step 1: Download the AppImage

-- Download the launcher from your account page, in the Shadow applications tab.
-You can also download the launcher from the Shadow website.
+- Download the launcher from the Shadow website.

 - An AppImage will start downloading.
 Look for the AppImage in the location downloads are usually saved to.

 - Start the AppImage you downloaded, by double-clicking the file or executing the following command:

 sudo apt install libva-glx2 libvdpau1 libva-drm2 libcurl4 libva-wayland2

 Shadow will not work properly without installing the packages above.

 Step 3: Add to input group

 For the best Shadow experience, we recommend adding your user to the input group: